Garage Door Sizes

 Garage Door Sizes in Atlanta GA

-So to recap, here in the Atlanta market you’ll commonly find 8×7, 8×8, 9×7, 9×8, 10×7, 10×8, 16×7, 16×8, 18×7, and 18×8 garage door sizes.
+So to recap, here in the Atlanta market, the standard size garage doors are 8×7, 8×8, 9×7, 9×8, 10×7, 10×8, 16×7, 16×8, 18×7, and 18×8.
 However, keep in mind that garage door sizes are not cut and dry.
 This is also why it’s hard for us to quote garage doors when customers call in wanting a price on a standard garage door.
 The size of the garage door affects the price dramatically.